lbfalvy/stumble-mod/README.md

-An extraordinarily stupid Minecraft mod created purely to learn how to mod Minecraft
+An extraordinarily stupid Minecraft mod, the byproduct of my learning process.
+OSHA approved.